First-time buyers: 12 questions we get asked

 YOUR MORTGAGE IS SECURED ON YOUR HOME.
 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.

-Luke is responsible for the direct customer sales through our branch network and online services.
+Luke leads the direct mortgage and savings sales through our branch network and online services.

 You can check the Financial Services register on the FCA's website.